TalusL/EdgeTx-linux/README.md

 # EdgeTx-linux
-port edgetx to linux broads like raspberry pi
+port edgetx to linux based broads like raspberry pi